 Ever since Congress lifted the ban on U.S. oil exports in 2015, it’s been no surprise that our tight oil resources have accounted for the lion’s share of growth.

-To be perfectly clear, 6 out of every 10 barrels of oil extracted from beneath U.S. soil comes from just one of three oil regions.
+To be perfectly clear, six out of every 10 barrels of oil extracted from beneath U.S. soil come from just one of three oil regions.

 Again, it’s not shocking that we’ve gotten to this point.

 We’ve been banging this drum for more than a decade, and the veteran members of our Energy and Capital investment community know the kind of opportunities that lie ahead.

 You see, we’ve gone far, far beyond a simple oil boom.